mlajtos/classy-state/README.md

 ## :warning: Work in progress

-This repo does not contain any code other then examples of how *Classy State* might be used.
-If you want code, go and try this CodeSandbox – [Classy State Playground](https://codesandbox.io/s/new-kwwhp).
+This repo does not contain any code other then example of how *Classy State* might be used and explanation of how it is achieved.

+If you want to try `Classy State` as it is currently implemented, go to this CodeSandbox – [Classy State Playground](https://codesandbox.io/s/new-kwwhp).

 ## Example